jleffler/soq/src/so-4801-3629/README.md

 A more complex sentence is:

-    It isn't true that Bill O'Reilly came in 3rd!
+    It isn't true that Padraig O'Malley came in 3rd!

 A still more complex sentence is:

-    Isn't it true that Bill O'Reilly didn't win (he came in 3rd!)?
+    Isn't it true that Padraig O'Malley didn't win (he came in 3rd!)?
 'Tain't necessarily so!;

 This has a word (`'Tain't`) starting with an apostrophe.
 It's possible to have words ending with an apostrophe too (`Jesus'` is a